Written by: Greg Ellifritz

 I liked many of the most popular articles (ranked by page view), but I think other articles that I wrote were better.
 Not necessarily better written, but more valuable overall.
 Many other articles contained far more useful information than the ones deemed “most popular.”

 What I consider my “best” are articles where I provide the most unique and valuable advice on a given topic.
 My “best” is doing what others cannot.
-All of my “best articles” contain ideas or tactics that you won’t find anyplace else on the internet.
-My best articles contain groundbreaking information and analysis that is superior and unique when compared to other writings in the field.
+All of my “best articles” contain ideas, tactics, or opinions that you won’t find anyplace else on the internet.
+I think my best articles contain information and analysis that is superior and unique when compared to other writings in the field.

 Below is a list of just that…articles that I think were most useful and valuable for my average reader.
 I didn’t rank them in any type of order or preference.
 I think all of them are extremely useful.